sangria-graphql/sangria-graphql.github.io/getting-started.md

 `parse` object gives back a `Try` object indicating that parsing can fail (you can customise this behaviour by importing different `DeliveryScheme`)

+Alternatively you can use `graphql` macro, which will ensure that you query is syntactically correct at compile time:

+{% highlight scala %}
+import sangria.macros._

+val queryAst: Document =
+  graphql"""
+    {
+      name
+      friends {
+        id
+        name
+      }
+    }
+  """
+{% endhighlight %}

 ## Execution

 Here is an example of how you can execute the example schema: